 Despite its close proximity to the resort towns of Deadwood and Lead, wildlife is in abundance with deer, elk, pronghorn antelope, and a large variety of small animals and birds.
 As the mountain lion population continues to grow in the Black Hills, they are also seen occasionally in the area.
 There is a very large aspen grove on the southern slopes leading down to Deadwood and there is a small picnic area at the trailhead.

 In years past, the summit was cleared of trees.
 But, re-growth over the last few decades has obscured some of the view from the summit.
-One can still get clear views, however, of Terry Peak and Spearfish Peak to the west, Polo Peak to the north, and Custer Peak to the south.
-The lower view to the southwest is scarred by the remains of the old Homestake Gold Mine.
+One can still get clear views of various Black Hills peaks.
+However, the lower view to the southwest is scarred by the remains of the old Homestake Gold Mine.

-Since this is all public land, there is no red tape, outside of observing campfire safety.
+Red TapeSince this is all public land, there is no red tape, outside of observing campfire safety.

 Camping and Lodging Resources